IBM-Security/verify-access-operator/README.md

   # The name of the ServiceAccount to use to run the managed pod.
   # serviceAccountName: "default"

+  # The X509 certificate to verify the connection to the configuration snapshot
+  # service.
+The default value for this property is "operator", which reads the "tls.cert"
+  # value from the verify-access-operator secret created in the namespace that the Verify
+  # Access pods are deployed to.
+  snapshotTLSCacert: "operator"

+  # The ordered list of secrets used to decrypt configuration snapshot files.
+This
+  # property is required if the configuration snapshot file being used was encrypted
+  # when it was created.
+  snapshotSecrets: "secreteToDecryptSnapshotFiles||AnotherSecretToDecryptFiles"

   # Any specific container information which is associated with this
   # container.
 The container options include:
   #    env